openlawteam/docs/docs/integration-framework/README.md

 ## Overview

-Oracles are well known solution to pull data from external sources into smart contracts, with that idea in mind OpenLaw created the
+Oracles are a well known solution to pull data from external sources into smart contracts.
+With that idea in mind, OpenLaw created the
 Integration Framework to fetch data from third-party systems into OpenLaw agreements.
-The framework is Blockchain and service agnostic and all that data pulled from the integrated services (any system that is plugged to the Integration Framework) is validated by
+The framework is Blockchain and service agnostic and all that data pulled from the integrated services (any system that is plugged into the Integration Framework) is validated by
 [OpenLaw VM](https://github.com/openlawteam/openlaw-core) using Elliptic Curve Digital Signature Algorithm [(ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).

-The main goal with the Integration Framework is to solve a problem that we often face when we want to securely exchange data between different services and make sure the data matches the [OpenLaw Markup Language](/markup-language) and was provided by trusted service, so it can be used in the OpenLaw agreements.
+The main goal with the Integration Framework is to solve a problem that we often face when we want to securely exchange data between different services.
+We want to make sure the data matches the [OpenLaw Markup Language](/markup-language) and was provided by a trusted service, so it can be used in the OpenLaw agreements.

-In order to integrate any external service with OpenLaw Integration Framework one must provide a service implementation that matches the specification defined in the [External Service Proto](#external-service-proto).
+In order to integrate any external service with the Integration Framework, one must provide a service implementation that matches the specification defined in the [External Service Proto](#external-service-proto).
 The server definition is based on [Protocol Buffer](https://developers.google.com/protocol-buffers) which allows code generation in several different languages.

 With the implementation in place, one just needs to implement the business logic and make sure to sign the data that will be provided to OpenLaw in the responses.

-Integration Framework currently supports two types of integration:
+The Integration Framework currently supports two types of integration:

 **1.** Signature

-- Any service that provide an [e-Signature](https://en.wikipedia.org/wiki/Electronic_signature) solution, so it can be used to sign OpenLaw agreements, i.e: [DocuSign](https://medium.com/@OpenLawOfficial/introducing-openlaws-integration-framework-making-it-easy-to-integrate-third-party-services-into-f28eb779856b)
+- Any service that provides an [e-Signature](https://en.wikipedia.org/wiki/Electronic_signature) solution, so it can be used to sign OpenLaw agreements, i.e: [DocuSign](https://medium.com/@OpenLawOfficial/introducing-openlaws-integration-framework-making-it-easy-to-integrate-third-party-services-into-f28eb779856b)

 **2.** Computation (Common)